HISTORY OF TEMPLE BETH EL

-For over a century, our Congregation has served as a bastion of Judaism in Manhattan Beach, remaining strong even in the face of changing demographics and providing our members with a powerful and constant identity in the Jewish faith.
+Our Congregation was established in 1919 and has served as a bastion of Judaism in Manhattan Beach for over a century.
+It remains strong even in the face of changing demographics and provides our members with a powerful and constant identity in the Jewish faith.
 Our stately building on the corner of West End Avenue and Hampton Avenue was dedicated in 1967.
 Our warm congregation continues to encourage all Jewish families to become a part of our “family.”
-Through our services, a vibrant Hebrew School Program, Adult study programs, and a variety of other Jewish activities we dedicate ourselves to Judaism as a living and growing faith.
+Through our services, Hebrew School Program, Adult study programs, and a variety of other Jewish activities, we dedicate ourselves to Judaism as a living and growing faith.

-Temple Beth El!
-While the faces may have changed over the years, the Congregation remains a vibrant force in the Manhattan Beach-Brighton Communities.
+While the faces may have changed over the years, the Temple Beth El Congregation remains a vibrant force in the Manhattan Beach-Brighton Beach Communities.
 We owe a debt of gratitude to those men and women who have preceded us and who gave so generously to the success of our Temple.
-It is our fervent hope that we, too, will leave our legacy to future generations, so that we, too, will be remembered for our efforts on behalf of the synagogue.”
+It is our fervent hope that we, too, will leave our legacy to future generations, so that when Temple celebrates its 100th Birthday, will be remembered for our efforts on behalf of the synagogue.

-May 14th, 1994 – 75th anniversary celebration of the incorporation of Temple Beth El
+May 14th, 1994 – 75th Birthday/Anniversary celebration of the incorporation of Temple Beth El:

-“It’s difficult to imagine that the people who founded and incorporated Temple Beth El in 1919 would have realized the tremendous amounts of joy and satisfaction they were to bring to the thousands of people who have used our temple.
+It is difficult to imagine that the people who founded and incorporated Temple Beth El in 1919 would have realized the tremendous amounts of joy and satisfaction they were to bring to the thousands of people who have been a part of our Temple.
 Temple Beth El has literally been a cornerstone of the Manhattan Beach community for generations.
-Throughout the years, so many of our members married in our synagogue, as well as having had their children educated and Bat Mitzvah’d here, too.
+Throughout the years, so many of our members have been married in our synagogue, and have had their children educated and Bar/Bat Mitzvah’d here.

 It is amazing to realize that tonight we are celebrating our wonderful facility, our second home, Temple Beth El of Manhattan Beach.
-The temple means so much to not only those of us here tonight, but also to those who preceded us.
-Temple Beth El is not only our spiritual home, but it is also our special gathering place where we have made so many friends and have had such happy times.”
+The Temple means so much to not only those of us here tonight, but also to those who preceded us.
+Temple Beth El is not only our spiritual home, but it is also our special gathering place where we have made so many friends and have enjoyed such happy times.